AuroraD-Hub/ExpRobLab-assignment1/README.md

 * Response:
   * *done*: is a boolean message that notify when the robot moved in the new location

-These tasks are performed by the `controller` throught the ARMOR API Client that uses its *umanipulation* functions for updating the information about location, robot and timestamps in the ontology.
+These tasks are performed by the `controller` throught the ARMOR API Client that uses its *manipulation* functions for updating the information about location, robot and timestamps in the ontology.

 ### State machine
 The `state_machine` node implements the Finite State Machine that manages the behaviour of the robot.